htrajan/ht-drawsteel/Ancestries/Dwarf.md

 # Dwarf

 “Remember, we are dwarves.
 Our strength is the strength of the earth.
 The strength of the marble column that rises to the heavens.
 The strength of the granite foundation that reaches deep into the ground.
 But what is the value of strength if it is not used in service of justice?”\
-—Zarok the Lawgiver, Hero, Dwarves 232
+-Zarok the Lawgiver, Hero, Dwarves 232

-Possessed of a strength that belies their size, dwarves have flesh infused with stone—a silico-organic hybrid making them physically denser than other humanoids.
+Possessed of a strength that belies their size, dwarves have flesh infused with stone-a silico-organic hybrid making them physically denser than other humanoids.
 They enjoy a reputation in Orden as savvy engineers and technologists thanks to the lore they inherited from their elder siblings, the long-extinct steel dwarves.

-Dwarves are the children of the elder god Ord, and a common phrase among dwarves is “Ord made the world”—their way of saying, “What will be, will be.”
+Dwarves are the children of the elder god Ord, and a common phrase among dwarves is “Ord made the world”-their way of saying, “What will be, will be.”
 They take great pride in knowing that along with Aan, Eth, and Kul, their god created the mundane world, and many dwarves leave their homes to see the world and seek glory in Ord's name.

 ## On Dwarves

 There's nothing a team of dwarves can't do!
 Five dwarves alone can easily kill a dragon.
-Ten dragons!\
+Ten dragons!

 Why, Vorka the Fell-Handed alone slew five dragons at the Siege of Var Loska before succumbing to her wounds.
 One dwarf!
 Think what a small, dedicated party of dwarves could do!
 There aren't many of the great dragons left, alas, so we must… I mean, dwarves must content themselves with fighting lesser evils.
 Necromancers, tyrants.
 Folks who cheat at dice.

 Dwarves take the long view.
 Well, so do elves, but elves seem more interested in preserving things.
 Dwarves want to make things!
 Improve the world!
 “The world is fine the way it is…” Shut up!
 No it's not!
 The world is full of pain, misery, injustice.
 We cannot make a perfect world, but we can strive to improve the one we've got!

 Anyway. [[Human|Humans]] make too much of this so-called rivalry between dwarves and elves.
 Yes, it was an elf army that slew the last steel dwarves in the War Against Night, but that was tens of thousands of years ago.
 And anyway, those were the shadow elves, long banished to the World Below.
 And none now live who remember those days.

-The steel dwarves—the greatest of us—are dead now, and our cousins the fire dwarves left this world for Quintessence long ago.
+The steel dwarves-the greatest of us-are dead now, and our cousins the fire dwarves left this world for Quintessence long ago.
 There they built Alloy, the City of Brass, the City at the Center of the Timescape.
 A marvel!
 Not so large as Capital, perhaps, but not so… fragrant either.

 It is left to us, the stone dwarves, the Last Children of Ord, to work stone, create great marvels with it.
 Our greatest days are not behind us!
 Who speaks thus!?
 Have we not been to the Hanging City of Kal Kalavar together?
 Will you ever forget that place?
 I will not should I live to be a thousand, and neither will you.
 And it was finished in my lifetime.
 Only three hundred years ago!
 It's brand new!